-The term 'Supplemental Security Income' is included in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Supplemental Security Income' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Supplemental Security Income refers to the emergency measure benefits for retirement that are provided to working Americans by the government to help cushion their golden years.
 For those retirees whose regular social security check amount is insufficient to provide for their basic retirement needs, the government set up an additional sum of money provided monthly that is called Supplemental Security Income, also commonly known by its acronym as SSI.

 The same Social Security Administration which delivers the regular Social Security checks also maintains the SSI program.
 They created it to provide additional help for the financial needs of some retirees who possess limited income and few resources for retirement.
 This monthly benefit which SSI provides for those who are at least 65 years old is also delivered to those retirees who are either blind or in some meaningful way disabled.
 This commonly creates an income overlap between the traditional social security retirement checks and the SSA disability benefits which many people receive.
 Yet those recipients who fully meet all eligibility requirements are able to receive money out of each program.

 It is important to keep in mind that they are a few critical differences from one program to the next.
 Obtaining normal Social Security benefits is only a matter of having worked for a minimum number of years (either an individual or the spouse) so that coverage is obtained under the rules of the program.
 With Supplemental Security Income though, there is no past work required to become eligible for monthly payouts.
 The funding for the SSI program is derived from another source than that which provides for the regular Social Security benefit checks.
 In truth, even a different federal authorization grants the money from the general taxation that helps to provide for the payments of SSI.